-- Pay taxes, collect bills and make subsequent payments, pay off the debtors and liabilities out of the estate of the deceased person.
+- Pay taxes, collect bills and make subsequent payments, and pay off the debtors and liabilities out of the deceased person’s estate.

-- Some states may require an executor to maintain, as well as submit into the court, a proper record of the actions carried out by him.
+- Some states may require an executor to maintain, as well as submit to the court, a proper record of the actions carried out by him.

 Situation # 3 – Will present but does not specifically mention the name of the executor.

 In such a case, the probate court appoints an administrator or an executor, which may be next of kin, to carry out the same actions as described in situation # 2 above.